Have you ever known someone who tried to solve all their problems by getting into a relationship?

 There is no doubt marriage is a great blessing and that those who find a good spouse have truly found a great gift (Proverbs 18:22).
 I could never blame someone for wanting to be married, in fact, it’s a strong desire and ache that I had for most of my young adult life.
-Having been married now for nearing 8 years, I can wholeheartedly say that marriage has enriched my life in so many ways.
+Having been married now for over 10 years, I can wholeheartedly say that marriage has enriched my life in so many ways.
 There are so many wonderful things about my my husband and our marriage, and I can say without a shadow of a doubt that yes, marriage truly does rock.

 I’m not saying we shouldn’t expect great things from marriage.
 We should!
 Yet for all the things that it has done to enhance my life and stretch my love, there are still some things it will never be able to do.

 Marriage doesn’t erase your insecurities.
 I’m not sure why young singles ever believe that it would.
 For some reason, the idea of being loved unconditionally by another human being sounds like it would do the trick in helping us feel better about ourselves.
 We fall into the belief that being married and seeing ourselves loved through the eyes of another will really teach us how to love ourselves.
 Wrong.
 So very wrong.